bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 todo:

 * more potential for awareness in liquids than solids
-* conclude that water does the moving, solids don't. protiens evolved to make the water want to move it.
+* water does the moving, solids don't.
+* protiens evolved to make the water want to move it.
+* the evolution of mind is the manipulation of structured water

 # Hydropsychism